When was the last time you wrote a check? In this digital age of banking, writing checks and balancing a checkbook may seem like a thing of the past.

 Once you’ve decided how you’ll keep track of your transactions the process is the same.

 Start by entering your current checking account balance.
 Knowing your current balance will give you a place to start from.

 Anytime you use a debit card, or on those rare occasions, you write a check, be sure to write it down.
 Include the company or store, date, description of how you used the money, and the amount.

 The same goes for any deposits or automatic withdrawals.
 Each time you add a line item, update the checking account balance.

 2. Review your transaction history and compare it to your bank statement

 Compare the amounts listed in your personal register or transaction log against the bank statement or transaction history.
 Note or place a checkmark on all the checks paid and deposits credited.

-It might be helpful to hold on to receipts if you can’t enter it into a checkbook register or transaction log right away.
+It might be helpful to hold on to receipts if you can’t enter them into a checkbook register or transaction log right away.
 And also in case of your checkbook not balancing.
 With finances, thinking ahead is important, and that way you can easily look back on the amounts later.

-Whether you choose to do this weekly or monthly, compare your register to your bank account statements.
-You have a balanced checkbook if your amounts match.
-Congratulations!
+Whether you choose to do this weekly or monthly, compare your register to your bank account statements to be sure they balance.